 So it’s about knowledge exchange and transfer.
 Obviously, they help a lot, and we’re very grateful for it.

-Pawan Luthra: Coming to Australia, we have 17 flights at the moment from Sydney and Melbourne to Delhi and Mumbai.
+Pawan Luthra: Coming to Australia, we have 17 flights currently from Sydney and Melbourne to Delhi and Mumbai.
 Can we see a few more soon?
 Can you spare us one plane, from those that come to you every six days?

 Campbell Wilson: All the aircraft that are coming at the moment until the end of next year are narrow-body aircraft that simply don’t have the range to get to Australia from India.
 They’re either domestic or short-haul internationals – to the Gulf, to Southeast Asia.
 So sadly, I can’t commit any more aircraft to Australia just yet.
 But clearly, the plan is to expand – both the number of cities that we cover, as well as the frequency.
 It is an important part of our network.
 It’s just dependent on how quickly we can receive these wide-body aircraft.